PDF of my Curriculum Vitae (updated June, 2024)

-I earned my PhD in history from the University of Texas at Austin in 2015, where my advisor was Jorge Cañizares-Esguerra.
+I grew up (mostly) in California and earned my PhD in history from the University of Texas at Austin in 2015, where my advisor was Jorge Cañizares-Esguerra.
 My research in graduate school was supported by a Fulbright Fellowship to Portugal (2011-2012), a Mellon/ACLS dissertation fellowship, and grants from the Huntington Library, the John Carter Brown Library, and the McNeil Center at the University of Pennsylvania.
-My dissertation “Tropical Transplantations: Drugs, Nature, and Globalization in the Portuguese and British Empires, 1640-1755” won the best dissertation award from UT Austin and became the basis for my first book, The Age of Intoxication.
+My dissertation “Tropical Transplantations: Drugs, Nature, and Globalization in the Portuguese and British Empires, 1640-1755” won the best dissertation award from UT Austin and became the basis for my first book, The Age of Intoxication, which was awarded the 2021 William H. Welch medal from the American Association for the History of Medicine.
+My second book Tripping on Utopia was supported by grants from the National Endowment for the Humanities and the Hellman Foundation.

 Email: bebreen [at] ucsc [dot] edu